Do Tom Cruise Have Brothers?

 Q: Does Tom Cruise have any siblings?

-A: Yes, Tom Cruise has three sisters, namely Lee Anne DeVette, Marian Mapother, and Cass Mapother.
+A: Yes, Tom Cruise has three sisters: Lee Anne DeVette, Marian Mapother, and Cass Mapother.

+While Tom Cruise may not have any biological brothers, he shares a close bond with his sisters.
+Lee Anne DeVette, his eldest sister, has also worked as his publicist in the past.
+Marian Mapother and Cass Mapother, his other two sisters, have largely stayed out of the spotlight.

+Growing up in a family of four siblings, Tom Cruise developed a strong sense of family values.
+Despite his fame and success, he has always emphasized the importance of family and has often been seen spending quality time with his sisters.